Kiss Me Once Tour

 The Kiss Me Once Tour was the fourteenth concert tour by Australian singer Kylie Minogue.
 It was launched in support of her twelfth studio album, Kiss Me Once (2014) and visited Europe, Australia and Middle East.
 Rumours of plans to tour arose as early as July 2013, after Minogue signed to Roc Nation.
-With a smaller budget than Kylie's previous tours.
 The tour was officially announced in March 2014, with the first European dates revealed.
 Australian dates were announced in June of the same year.
 The staging, inspired by Bauhaus architecture and club settings, was considered less elaborate and more simple than her previous tours and featured a runway, a B-stage and a series of structural beams.
-Many fans remember this tour as being smaller than the previous ones in every way.
 Costumes for the tour were created by fashion designers Jean Paul Gaultier, Julien Macdonald, William Wilde, Marchesa and Dolce & Gabbana.
 Effects were provided by ER Productions.

 The Kiss Me Once Tour was divided into seven acts.
 The first called Surrealist Girlie Revue began with Minogue emerging from beneath the stage atop of a large pair of lips.
 Dancer Skorpion joined her on stage during Bauhaus Disco, which featured a laser show.
 Dollhouse featured a Barbie-themed medley of Minogue's hit songs from the 1980s and early 1990s; during which, the singer recreated the historic bathtub scene from the music video of "I Should Be So Lucky" (1987).
 Fashsex displayed an "industrial, metallic" feel and featured a cover of "Need You Tonight" (1987) by INXS.
 Kiss Me Once featured another laser show, as well as performances by Minogue alone on the runway.
-Showgirl2014 is a retelling of their Showgirl tour that ran between 2005 and 2007 and saw the singer taking requests from the audience and featured a confetti drop.
+Showgirl2014 is a retelling of Minogue's Showgirl tour that ran between 2005 and 2007 and saw the singer taking requests from the audience and featured a confetti drop.
 The encore, Into the Blue, was a performance of the album's lead single.